grethasaur/food-drive-chatbot/README.md

 ## Acknowledgments

-Special thanks to Gradient.ai for their model and support during the development of this chatbot.
+Special thanks to Gradient.ai for their pre-trained model.